Fake News Detection on News-Oriented Heterogeneous Information Networks through Hierarchical Graph Attention: Proposed Method

 \subsection{Schema-level attention}

 Through the node-level attention, we aggregate the neighbors of news article nodes as several schema nodes.
-Essentially it is equivalent to fusing information from neighbor nodes of the same type into the representation of a schema node.
-What we still need to do now is to learn the representation of news article nodes from all schema nodes.
-Different schema nodes contain type information, which require us to differentiate the importance of node types.
-Here we will use schema-level attention to automatically learn the importance of different schema nodes, and finally use the learned coefficients for weighted fusion.
+Essentially it is equivalent to fusing information from same-typed neighbor nodes into the representation of a schema node.
+What we need to do in this stage is to learn the representation of news article nodes from all schema nodes.
+Different schema nodes contain type information, which requires us to differentiate the importance of node types.
+Here we introduce schema-level attention to automatically learn the importance of different schema nodes and use the learned coefficients for weighted fusion.

-In order to obtain sufficient expressive power to calculate the attention weights between schema nodes as higher-level features, we will apply one learnable linear transformation to the features of schema nodes from node-level attention.
+In order to obtain sufficient expressive power to calculate the attention weights between schema nodes as higher-level features, we apply one learnable linear transformation to the features of schema nodes from node-level attention.
 The linear transformation is parametrized by a weight matrix $\mathbf{W} \in \mathbb{R}^{F' \times KF}$. $K$ is the number of heads in node-level attention.
-The schema-leval attention mechanism $\mathit{schema}$ is a single-layer feedforward neural network applying the activating function Sigmoid with the dimension $2F'$.
-For the schema node $T_{n_i}$, the importance of it can be denoted as $\mathit{w}^{\phi_t}_{i}$:
+The schema-level attention mechanism $\mathit{schema}$ is a single-layer feedforward neural network applying the activating function Sigmoid with the dimension $2F'$.
+For the schema node $T_{n_i}$, the importance of it can be denoted as $\mathit{w}^{\phi_t}_{i}$: \begin{small}

-We normalize the imoportance of each schema nodes through a softmax function.
-Then coefficients of the final fusion are denoted as $\beta^{\phi_t}_{i}$, which can be calculated as follows:
+\end{small} We normalize the importance of each schema nodes through a softmax function.
+Then the coefficients of the final fusion are denoted as $\beta^{\phi_t}_{i}$, which can be calculated as follows: \begin{small}

-Based on the learned coefficients, we can fuse all schema nodes to get the final representation $r_{n_i}$ of the target node $n_i$:
+\end{small} The learned coefficients can indicate the importance of different schema nodes to the final representation.
+Based on the coefficients, we can aggregate all schema nodes to get the final representation $r_{n_i}$ of the target node $n_i$: \begin{small}

-The set of learned final representation is denoted as $\mathcal{R}$.
+\end{small} The set of learned final node representations is denoted as $\mathcal{R}$.
 Figure~\ref{fig:aggregation} describes the two-level aggregating for reference.